nf-core/dualrnaseq/docs/parameters_old.md

 To define a threshold for the number of mismatches to be allowed.
 By default, the pipeline uses a large number `999` to switch this filter off.
 (ENCODE standard options for long RNA-seq pipeline).
 See [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

-#### `--outFilterMismatchNoverReadLmax 1`
+#### `--outFilterMismatchNoverReadLmax 0.04`

 Here, you can define a threshold for a ratio of mismatches to *read* length.
 The alignment will be considered if the ratio is less than or equal to this value.
+For 2x100b, max number of mismatches is 0.04x200=8 for paired-end reads.
+(ENCODE standard options for long RNA-seq pipeline).
 See [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

 #### `--alignIntronMin 20`